karpanai/karpanai-web/data/blog/2006/05/02/this-will-do-just-fine.md

 >
 > “Yeah.”
 >
-> “This just won’t do.”
+> “This just won't do.”
 >
 > “My thoughts exactly.”
 >